Policy Name: Printer Policy

 | || Information Technology || Director of Technology Support || (315) 498-2880 || [email protected] |

-- IT specifies and provides a base model network printer to departments.
-If a department requests a different model with additional features, any additional expense must be justified and approved by the department head and the CIO.
+- Information Technology specifies and provides a base model network printer to departments.
+If a department requests a different model with additional features, any additional expense must be justified and approved by the department head and the Vice President & Chief Information Officer.

-- Purchase requests for printers must be reviewed and approved by IT.
+- Purchase requests for printers must be reviewed and approved by Information Technology.

-- The Campus Duplicating Office should be considered to address high volume print needs.
+- Duplicating should be considered to address high volume, color, and/or specialty print needs.

 Information Technology is available to answer questions and assist in the selection of appropriate and cost effective printing solutions.